 Connect To Your Computer From Anywhere05 Mar 2016

-I recently (a few weeks back) discovered that there is actually a way, that you can connect to a computer behind a NAT/firewall from any other computer.
+There is actually a way, that you can connect to a computer behind a NAT/firewall from any other computer.
 Its simple and elegant and can be done in under 5 minutes.
 You need either:

 - A Teamviewer connection to the remote PC (Yes!
 But it’s only to run a single command I promise!)

 - A User on the remote end AND

 - A Server with a Public IP (Let’s call this a relay PC)

 From the remote computer’s terminal run the following command

 $ ssh -fN -R 10022:localhost:22 user@relay-pc

 Let’s break down what this did.